dijasila/GPAW/doc/platforms/Cray/lumi.rst

-Now insert the ``export EBU_USER_PREFIX=...`` line and all the ``module load`` lines from above into the start of your ``venv/bin/activate`` script so that the modules are always loaded when you active your new environment.
+Now insert the ``export EBU_USER_PREFIX=...`` line and all the ``module load`` lines from above into the start of your ``venv/bin/activate`` script so that the modules are always loaded when you activate your new environment.

 Interactive jobs can be run like this::